jr0cket/heroku-java-workshop-content/multiple-environments/deploy-a-branch-other-than-master.md

     git push my-app-branchname dev:master

-> If you push a branch other than `master` to Heroku, the push will be successful, however you will not trigger the deployment process for the code in that branch.
+> **Comment** If you push a branch other than `master` to Heroku, the push will be successful, however you will not trigger the deployment process for the code in that branch.
 A new version of your app will not be created or deployed.